ONLINE HELP

 1. Click in the quick access buttons:

-• The new element window appears: click "Window" then "Window".
+• When the new element window appears, click "Window" then "Window".

 • The window creation wizard opens.